Written by Daniel Nkado

 Greenland, they call it.

 Yet the stories continue to grow stronger by the day.
-And also is the desire and craving.
+And so is the desire and craving.

 More and more groups gather and depart.
 But nothing ever happens.
 Not even a single strand of hope comes back with them.
 I hear a call and run into the block.
 On the bed, grandmother looks just the same.
 Thin, bald, dirty and shrivelled.